 Roy Joseph is the VP of HR & Services in MRF, India’s leading trye manufacturing company.
-As an HR professional with multi-faceted experience in the industry, Mr. Joseph specialists in the entire gamut of HR activities in the company, with special focus on building systems and practices that align well with the future of work and workplace.
+As the Head of HR with multi-faceted experience in the industry, Mr. Joseph specialists in the entire gamut of HR activities in the company, with special focus on building systems and practices that align well with the future of work and workplace.
 Other areas of focus include employee productivity, organisational culture & development, and L&D.

 HR in E-commerce industry

-The role of HR in the e-commerce sector is best described in terms of agility, quirkiness and thinking out of the box when it comes to hiring, retention and rewards and recognition policies.
+The role of top Human Resources leaders in India in the e-commerce sector is best described in terms of agility, quirkiness and thinking out of the box when it comes to hiring, retention and rewards and recognition policies.

 As the Head of HR, Nanda Kapoor manages the core HR functions along with candidate selection, final negotiation, employee management, and designing the primary HR policies at Flipkart.
 While the biggest challenge for E-commerce is having a readily employable workforce, she takes care of employing people who are the closest fit, training new employees conducive to the new environment.

-Keeping in mind the behaviour patterns of the young, aspirational, socially overactive and highly opinionated workforce today, Ms. Kapoor deals with grievances and implementing disciplinary procedure, in the view of constantly motivating and retaining employees for a longer period.
+Keeping in mind the behavioural patterns of the young, aspirational, socially active and highly opinionated workforce today, she is a seasonal expert in handling grievances and implementing disciplinary procedure, in the view of constantly motivating and retaining employees for a longer period.

 HR in software & IT industry

 In the IT industry, like in any other knowledge industry, the HR problems are identical.
 Collaboration culture is quite beneficial in such a setting.
-This conundrum expands HR's duty beyond hiring; information technology HR managers, more than their counterparts in other industries, must address the cultural, career pathing, and benefits components of people management.
+This conundrum expands the duty of top HR leaders in India beyond hiring.
+More than their counterparts in other industries, HR leaders must address the cultural, career pathing, and benefits components of people management.

 Divya Sathyan is a Director of HR, APAC, at Genesys, a computer software company specialised in customer experience.
-With more than 20 years of experience in the role of HR, she is fulfilling the role of strategic HR business partner, and dynamic HR expert.
+With more than 20 years of experience in Human Resources, she is fulfilling the role of strategic HR business partner, and dynamic HR expert in India.
 Divya Sathyan’s core skills focuses on building shared value initiatives with their people, and transforming organisations into Great Places to Work.

 HR in Manufacturing or Commercial Industry

-The ever-changing manufacturing industry reveals that finding, managing, nurturing talent, and retaining high-performing employees has emerged as the single most important challenge.
+The ever-changing manufacturing industry reveals that finding, managing, nurturing talent, and retaining high-performing employees has emerged as the single most important challenge among the top HR professionals in India.
 With the manufacturing industry's constant growth, HR's function poses many challenges to set up a workforce for the future of work.

 Niharika Mohan is the Chief Human Resource Officer at Luminous Power Technologies.
-Over the past few years, Niharika has worked across multiple industries and has spent much of her career in the variety of business transformation roles, including diverse HR practices. in today's shifting business climate, her experience widely focused on the true strategic areas of HR like Organizational Design and Restructuring, M&A Integration, Compensation & Benefits, Change Management, Talent Management, and Diversity & Inclusion
+Over the past few years, Niharika has worked across multiple industries and has spent much of her career in the variety of business transformation roles, including diverse HR practices in today's shifting business climate, her experience as the Head of HR is widely focused on the true strategic areas of HR like Organizational Design and Restructuring, M&A Integration, Compensation & Benefits, Change Management, Talent Management, and Diversity & Inclusion

 HR in Chemical industry

 With the dynamic nature of the chemical industry, ensuring a positive work environment is no longer a choice but an overarching imperative for companies that wish to thrive and succeed in the business.
-Traditionally, the chemical industry has focused on senior-level talent acquisition and retention for the expertise they hold in this domain.
+Traditionally, the chemical industry has focused on senior management level talent acquisition and retention for the expertise HR experts in India hold in this domain.

 Sandeep G is the President & CHRO at DCM Shriram Ltd, with an experience spanning 29 years in Indian and multinational companies.
-A lot of my experience has been in transformational roles, driving growth and leading HR change agenda, setting up of People Strategy for growth and building Organization and People DNA for business success.
-During my international stints, was involved in HR strategy, Business re organisation including Mergers & Acquisitions, Learning and Development, and Talent Management at the global level.
+A lot of his experience has been in transformational roles, driving growth and leading HR change agenda, setting up of People Strategy for growth and building Organization and People DNA for business success.
+During some international stints, he was involved in developing HR strategy and Business Reorganisation, including Mergers & Acquisitions, Learning and Development, and Talent Management at the global HR level.

 HR in Real Estate

 Because of so many specific aspects, real estate companies often face the HR system malfunction, which causes them to lose money and valuable talent.
 It’s no secret that the real estate industry has relatively high employee turnover rate.
-Attracting and retaining top talent is a common HR-related problem in the real estate industry.
+Attracting and retaining top talent is among the common HR problems in the real estate industry.